Covid cases in kids are soaring. In Tennessee, most remain unmasked and unvaccinated.

 Owner Randy Lee West, whose devotion to the Volunteers-inspired the decor, recently recovered from a punishing two-week bout of covid-19.
 His wife and two of his teenage sons were also sick, though the kids’ symptoms were far milder.
 After that, West said the family discussed vaccination but decided against it for now.
 “To me, I don’t think it’s been tested long enough,” he said.
 “It got rushed through.”
 However, West hasn’t ruled it out and says his support for Trump has nothing to do with his decision-making on vaccination.

 Doubts about the safety and effectiveness of the vaccines are widespread in the county, according to interviews with more than three dozen people.
-Some were opposed, vowing to never support anything that President Biden favors.
+Some were fully opposed, vowing to never support anything that President Biden favors.
 Others were scared or skeptical, but open to considering vaccination.

 Natasha King, 34, an assistant in a dental office, said she has no doubt the virus is real.
 A family friend died of covid-19, she said, and his family was “burying him as we speak.”
 But she doesn’t want the vaccine for herself, saying too many people have had bad reactions to it, and said she would not even consider it for her children, ages 16 and 13 or, if approved, for her 10-year-old twins.
 “My kids are not getting it,” she said.
 “Nope.
 Nope, nope, nope, nope, nope.”
-Her husband’s employer may require it, King said, and if so, he will get the vaccine.
+Her husband’s employer may require vaccination for work, King said, and if so, then he will get the shot.

 On a recent Friday evening, at the Grundy County High School football game, a nice size crowd showed up to cheer on the winless Yellowjackets.
 Almost no one on either side of the field wore masks, and teens and adults alike said they don’t wear them inside either.
 There was scant interest in the vaccine.